MdSyamul/Autonomous-Boat-For-Floating-Solid-Waste-Collection/README.md

 ---

 Stay tuned for updates!
-We are excited to share our work with the community and contribute to advancements in agricultural technology.
+We are excited to share our work with the community and contribute to advancements in autonomous surface vessel technology.